-During October 2013, the Company entered into a definitive agreement with AT&T to acquire, for \$4.827 billion in cash at closing, exclusive rights to towers which, as of March 31, 2014, comprised approximately 24% of the Company's towers ("AT&T Acquisition").
+During October 2013, the Company entered into a definitive agreement with AT&T to acquire, for \$4.827 billion in cash at closing, exclusive rights to towers which, as of June 30, 2014, comprised approximately 23% of the Company's towers ("AT&T Acquisition").
 On December 16, 2013, the Company closed on the acquisition.
-The Company utilized net proceeds from the October Equity Financings, and additional borrowings under the 2012 Revolver and Term Loans to finance the AT&T Acquisition, as well as cash on hand.
-For the three months ended March 31, 2014, the Company recognized integration costs related to the AT&T Acquisition of \$4.7 million.
+The Company utilized net proceeds from the October Equity Financings and additional borrowings under the 2012 Revolver and Term Loans to finance the AT&T Acquisition, as well as cash on hand.

-The preliminary purchase price allocation related to the AT&T Acquisition is not finalized as of March 31, 2014, and is based upon preliminary valuation which is subject to change as the Company obtains additional information, including with respect to fixed assets, intangible assets and certain liabilities.
-There were no changes in the preliminary purchase price allocation between December 31, 2013 and March 31, 2014.
+The preliminary purchase price allocation related to the AT&T Acquisition is not finalized as of June 30, 2014 and is based upon preliminary valuation which is subject to change as the Company obtains additional information, including information regarding fixed assets, intangible assets and certain liabilities.
+The preliminary purchase price allocation for the AT&T Acquisition, as of June 30, 2014, is shown below.